CARV-ICS-FORTH/tebis/README.md

 ### Installing Depedencies on Centos/RHEL 7

-Kreon requires CMake version >= 3.11.0.
+Tebis requires CMake version >= 3.11.0.
 On Centos/RHEL this is supplied from the EPEL repository and can be installed with:

 	sudo yum install cmake3 kernel-devel gcc-c++

-#### Dependencies for Single Node Kreon
+#### Dependencies for Single Node Tebis

 	sudo yum install numactl-devel boost-devel

-#### Additional Dependencies for Distributed Kreon

 For RDMA: